dundas/mech/docs/platforms/README.md

 Documentation will be added for each supported platform integration:

-- Vercel Deployment
+- Vercel
-- AWS Infrastructure
 - MongoDB Atlas
+- Cloudflare
-- Google BigQuery
+- Azure
 - Other Cloud Services

 ## Documentation Structure